TotallyInformation/node-red-contrib-globalgetset/README.md

+### UPDATE v2, 2015-10-31
+Note that v2 is a potentially breaking change from v1 as the underlying code has changed significantly.
+V2 is simpler to use and does more than v1 but you may need to reset some parameters in your node instances.

 # node-red-contrib-globalgetset

-[Node-Red](http://nodered.org) Node that sets/gets a context.global variable.
+[Node-Red](http://nodered.org) Node that can get/set a context.global variable.
 This saves you having to use a function node with JavaScript.

 You can easily pass in a msg containing an element to store in the global variables.
 In this case, assuming there are no errors, the msg will be passed through unchanged.